dubeg/dubeg-docs/content/GPO/Mapping.Drives.md

 		- Deletes the drive if already mapped, then creates it.
 		- DUBEG:
 			+ GPOs are regularly re-applied during the day in active user sessions.
-		  	+ This creates a problem with REPLACE drives, since drives might be deleted & re-mapped while a user is active in its session.
+		  	+ This creates a problem with REPLACE drives, since drives might be deleted & re-mapped while a user is active in his session.
-		  	+ The user might have File Explorer opened at a location of one of these drives, and in that case its window will close seemingly unexplicably: no message or warning displayed.
+		  		-  Eg. a user might have File Explorer opened at a location of one of these drives, and in that case its window will close seemingly unexplicably: no message or warning displayed.
 	+ Update
 		- If the drive doesn't exist, it will be created.
 		- If it already exists, then it modifies its settings (whatever that means).